What is an EHC plan?

 Does an EHC plan come with any funding attached?

 Funding is separate from the EHC process.
-Schools apply termly for High Needs Funding – this funding is for children and young people with complex needs, whether or not they have an EHC plan.
+For children and young people with high support needs, the allocation of additional funding is available whether or not they have an EHC plan.

 What is an EHC needs assessment?